TheAnotherWise/log-monitor-parser-via-crontab/README.md

  * **progress step** - every next execution will grab just new errors

 ## Importants
+ * `.compared`, `.filtered` is created inside same directory like script as hidden file
  * deletion of `.compared` file will start **initialization** again
  * `.filtered` file is temporary file, removed every end of script